seanox/aspect-js/manual/en/mvc.md

 The object/model binding part also belongs to the Model View Controller and is implemented in Seanox aspect-js by the Composite API.
-SiteMap is an extension and is based on the composite API.
+SiteMap is an extension and is based on the Composite API.
 For a better understanding, the functionality is described here in the Model View Controller.